froggleston/freqtrade-frogtrade9000/README.md

 ### Requirements

 If you don't have freqtrade, get it [here](https://github.com/freqtrade/freqtrade/), and you'll satisfy most of the requirements.
-If not you'll need to pip install:
+If not you'll need to pip install the following requirements.

 #### Existing Freqtrade install